UserSupra/snake-v1.0/README.md

 # snake-v1.0
-My very first 2d game

 Hi all.

-As i said, this is my first 2d game.
+This is my very first 2d game.
 This is also my first github share.

 Here is a Snake.
 Snake is a classic game of 2000's, from nokia 3310 phone.
 Game that i think, is perfect for a first 2d game.